albar965/littlenavmap-manual/src/en/MENUS.rst

 Erases the current flight plan and shows the flight plan table.

-You have to use the :ref:`search-result-table-view-context-menu`, the :ref:`map-context-menu` or the
+You have to use :ref:`search-result-table-view-context-menu`, :ref:`map-context-menu` or
 :doc:`ROUTEDESCR` dialog to create a new flight plan.

 .. _open-flight-plan: